Pathfinder Career and Transfer Center Frequently Asked Questions

 I graduate in June; may I apply now?

 Yes.
 Applications are considered on a first-come, first-served basis.
 Submit your completed application as soon as possible.
-Even if you have not yet graduated, you may submit transcripts from the most recent term you completed.
+Even if you have not yet graduated.
+CGCC will send all applicants an initial letter towards the end of April with details of required documentation and when to submit them.

 I graduated last year, am I eligible?